mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 Mautic can only be updated using Composer via the command line from version 5.0.

-The update feature within the Mautic user interface (UI) has been deprecated from Mautic 4.2, but you will be alerted within the UI (see below figure) when a new version of the Mautic is available.
+The update feature within the Mautic User interface (UI) has been deprecated from Mautic 4.2, but you will be alerted within the UI (see below figure) when a new version of the Mautic is available.

 .. image:: images/gui-update-deprecated.png
   :width: 400
-  :alt: Screenshot showing depracted update feature warning
+  :alt: Screenshot showing deprecated update feature warning

 .. warning::
     Before starting to upgrade, it is highly recommended to take a backup of your instance.
 If updates are available, you will receive an update notification followed by step-by-step instructions in the CLI to complete the process.